Nasif-Abdullah/Math/Set Theory/Relations.md

 ## Equivalence Relations

 Can be explained as grouping, an equivalence relation clusters elements that "share a common trait".
-An equivalence relation, $$a \sim b$$, similarly, satisfies the following relations-
+An equivalence relation, ($$a \sim b$$), similarly, satisfies the following relations-

 - <b>Reflexive:</b> $$a \sim a$$
 - <b>Symmetric:</b> $$a \sim b \rightarrow b \sim a$$